JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 $$\Delta y = (y_\text{next} - y_\text{prev}) = \Delta x\cdot ML(x) \text{ which implies that } y_{i+1} = y_{i} + \Delta x\cdot ML(x_{i}).$$

+Looking familiar now?
+This is the basis of a residual network (ResNet) which is a type of recurrent neural network (RNN), and is the foundation of many of the best AI systems known to date.
-This looks similar in structure to a ResNet, one of the most successful image processing models.
-The insight of the the Neural ODEs paper was that increasingly deep and powerful ResNet-like models effectively approximate a kind of "infinitely deep" model as each layer tends to zero.
-Rather than adding more layers, we can just model the differential equation directly and then solve it using a purpose-built ODE solver.
-Numerical ODE solvers are a science that goes all the way back to the first computers, and modern ones can adaptively choose step sizes $\Delta x$ and use high order approximations to dratically reduce the number of actual steps required.
-And as it turns out, this works well in practice, too.
+The genius of the neural ordinary differential equation paper was to notice this and say, let's just model the differential equation directly and then solve it using a much better numerical ODE solver methods.
+The creation of numerical ODE solvers is a science that goes all the way back to the first computers, and can adaptively choose step sizes $\Delta x$ and use high order approximations to reduce the number of steps required to get sufficiently small error.
+By swapping out the Euler discretization with the LSODE numerical ODE solver, their results were good enough to make everyone think twice about reflexively using an RNN.

 ## How do you solve an ODE?